(I Can't Get No) Satisfaction: Release and success

 In the decades since its release, "Satisfaction" has repeatedly been acclaimed by the music industry.
 In 1976, Britain's New Musical Express listed "Satisfaction" 7th among the top 100 singles of all time.
 There was a resurgence of interest in the song after it was prominently featured in the 1979 movie Apocalypse Now.
 In 1991, Vox listed "Satisfaction" among "100 records that shook the world".
 In 1999, BMI named "Satisfaction" as the 91st-most performed song of the 20th century.
 In 2000, VH1 listed "Satisfaction" first among its "Top 100 Greatest Rock Songs"; the same year, "Satisfaction" also finished runner-up to "Yesterday" in a list jointly compiled by Rolling Stone and MTV.
 In 2003, Q placed the song 68th out of its "1001 Best Songs Ever".
 Newsweek magazine has called the opening riff "five notes that shook the world".

 The song and its opening riff are widely considered both iconic and one of the greatest musical hooks of all time.
 "Satisfaction" was ranked number 2 on both Rolling Stone's 500 Greatest Songs of All Time list in 2004, and the magazine's list of the band's best songs.
 A 2021 update ranked the song number 31.
-According to Acclaimed Music, it is the 10th most celebrated song in popular music history.
 In 1998, the song was inducted into the Grammy Hall of Fame.
 It was added to the Library of Congress' National Recording Registry list of sound recordings that "are culturally, historically, or aesthetically important" in 2006.

 Jagger commented on the song's appeal:

 The song has become a staple at Rolling Stones shows.
 They have performed it on nearly every tour since its release, and concert renditions have been included on the albums Got Live If You Want It!, Still Life, Flashpoint, Live Licks, Shine a Light, Hyde Park Live, and Havana Moon.
 One unusual rendition is included in Robert Frank's film Cocksucker Blues from the 1972 tour, when the song was performed by both the Rolling Stones and Stevie Wonder's band as the second half of a medley with Wonder's "Uptight".